The existence of a parish workhouse in Stockport is mentioned in the SPCK's "An Account of Several Work-houses..." in a report dated November 1731:

 The later layout of the site is shown on the 1910 map below.

 The workhouse later became Shaw Heath Hospital, then from 1954 was known as St Thomas' Hospital.
-The hospital finally closed in 2004 and the site has now been acquired by Stockport College as part of their campus expansion.
-The main workhouse building and some other blocks are planned to be retained and refurbished.
+The hospital finally closed in 2004 and the site was acquired by Stockport College as part of their campus expansion.
+The main workhouse building and some other blocks were planned to be retained and refurbished although have since remained disused.

 Interestingly, the Rector of St Thomas' church is still the official chaplain to the workhouse.
 To this day, he receives a small annual cheque for this post which is then deducted from his salary as rector.